bcifeast/metric-bci/README.md

 The algorithmic framework of the code can be seen as follows: the main theme is the application of metric learning approach (LMNN) on CSP feature space in EEG.

 ![CSP+LMNN pipeline](figs/fig1.png)

+## How to use?

+Hasan buraya how to bileşenleri gelecek, hangi library'lere gerek var, örnek kullanım, vs.